Summer Reading

-This week the bell rang for the last time at my youngest son’s school.
-The kids cleared out their desks and he came home with a back pack full of construction paper projects, math books and graded science papers that had been lining the inside of his desk for the better part of the year.
-It’s summer vacation and he’s excited about going to see his grandparents on the west coast.
+This week the school bell rang for the last time.
+Our kids cleared out their desks and came home with a back pack full of notes, math books and graded science papers that had been lining the inside of their lockers for the better part of the year.
+It’s summer vacation and they’re excited about camping, flying across the country to see their grandparents, and making creature feature movies.

 Photo by Pixabay on Pexels.com